Scientific Name

 Hardiness: Phedimus kamtschaticus 'Golden Carpet' can withstand temperatures as low as -30 to 40 °F (-34.4 to 4.4 °C), USDA hardiness zones 4a to 10b.

 Watering: The best way to water your Phedimus is to use the "soak and dry" method.
-Get the soil completely wet and then wait until the soil is dry before watering again.
+Get the soil completely wet, and then wait until the soil is dry before watering again.

 Fertilizing: Feed with low-balanced fertilizer to keep your plants happy and healthy.
 Use a diluted dose of half the strength recommended on the package.

-Repotting: Repot your plants when they outgrow their current pot by moving them out to a larger container to hold the plant better.
+Repotting: Repot your plants when they outgrow their current pot by moving them to a larger container to hold the plant better.

 Propagation: Phedimus can be grown from seeds, division, or stem cuttings.